Etna DOC: History

 Humans appear on the island of Sicily in the Upper Paleolithic (20,000 years B.C.).
 Evidence exists that ancient grapes are proved to be dated before man ever stepped on the island; however it was only during the Neolithic era when population devoted itself to agriculture and viticulture.

 Later on between 1 800 and 500 B.C. the Greeks occupied Sicily.
 They contributed a lot to the viticulture and the techniques of vinification.
 Apart from their expertise they introduced new grapes, among which "Grechetto".
 Its contemporary name is Grecanico and today it can be found in some areas of the Etna region.

 Mythology is closely tied to the island as well.
-The early settlers – the Sicels, who inhabited the island before the Greeks worshipped the God of wine Adranus.
-The Greeks prayed at Dionysus and the Romans revered the wine God Bacco.
+The early settlers – the Sicels, who inhabited the island before the Greeks, worshipped the God of wine Adranus.
+The Greeks prayed at Dionysus and the Romans revered the wine God Bacchus.
 Etna volcano and its indigenous wines are often being cited in the Greek mythology as enchanting means for healing, relaxation and amusement.

 Only in 1968, Etna was recognized as the Controlled Denomination of Origin, the first DOC of Sicily and one of the oldest in Italy.